Eugene-Mbayire/The_code_commiters/README.md

 ORDER BY
     category, sale_date;
 ```
-This SQL block is using the LAG() and LEAD() window functions to compare each sale amount with the previous and next sale amounts within the same product category.
+<p>This SQL block is using the LAG() and LEAD() window functions to compare each sale amount with the previous and next sale amounts within the same product category.
 It also categorizes the comparison results as "HIGHER", "LOWER", or "EQUAL".
 The output is ordered by category and sale date.
 The LAG() function retrieves the previous sale amount, while the LEAD() function retrieves the next sale amount.
-The CASE statements determine the relationship between the current sale amount and the previous/next amounts.
+The CASE statements determine the relationship between the current sale amount and the previous/next amounts.</p>

 <h4> Expected output:</h4>